ndt93/mycoolc/README.md

-A Compiler for COOL programming language
+A compiler for the COOL programming language

 COOL is a programming language designed by Alexander Aiken.
 COOL is an object oriented programming language with strong static typing, automatic memory management, and simple reflection.